matchapragma/ByteMaker/README.md

 ## Cool Extra Things
 ### Custom types
 You can go beyond the basic types provided by ByteMaker.
+Create a class which inherits from `BMFileComponent` and write custom writing/reading logic.

-Below is an example for writing and reading Vector2s.
+Below is an example for writing and reading Vector2s in the context of a Unity game.
 ```csharp
 public class BMVector2: BMFileComponent
 {